Progression & Squads

-Both male and female gymnasts are selected from our Gym for all groups to join our development groups.
-These gymnasts train 2-4hrs a week.
+Both male and female gymnasts are selected from our Gym for all groups to join our squad groups.
+These gymnasts train 1.5hrs a week.
 In this group the gymnasts have their first taste of conditioning while still improving their basic gymnastic skills.
-They are constantly assessed and gymnasts who are old enough to compete are offered a place in one of our squad groups.
+These gymnasts will train bars, beam, floor, vault, trampette, trampette vault, tumble & DMT.
+They are constantly assessed and gymnasts who are old enough and show ability to compete will be offered the opportunity.

 One moment you’re upside down, spinning around a bar meters off the ground.
 The next you’re demonstrating perfect balance, somersaults along a beam no wider than the length of an iPhone.
 Women’s Artistic Gymnastics Squad members are female gymnasts who train between 4-9 hours a week.
 They compete on the main gymnastic apparatus (Uneven Bars / Beam / Floor / Vault) and compete in various county, regional and national competitions.

 Double mini-tramp is a small trampoline.
 It has a sloped end and a flat bed.
 Hurtling down a runway at top speed then launching yourself into the sky!
 The gymnasts both male & female run up and jump onto the sloping end and then jump onto the flat part before dismounting onto a mat.
 Skills are performed during the jumps or as they dismount: https://www.british-gymnastics.org/discover/double-mini-tramp.
 They compete in various county, regional and national competitions.

 Micro Team Gym.
 If you enjoy somersaulting and being part of a team this is for you.
 This consists of trampette, tumble and vault.
 Teams (Male & Female) of 4 compete in streaming routines.
 This is very fast and very enjoyable: https://www.british-gymnastics.org/discover/teamgym.
 Again they can compete in various county, regional and national competitions.